Power & Philately: Myth-Making

 Subscribe & share

-When you subscribe to Power & Philately, you receive an utterly luscious story in your inbox each week plus full access to the archive and Substack community.
-While no payment is ever necessary to access P&P, some righteous readers have opted to pay for donation subscriptions ($5 a month or $50 a year) or join the founding member plan as “esteemed financiers” ($100 a year), each of whom receives a special gift in the mail.
+No payment is ever necessary to read Power & Philately.
+Nevertheless, many righteous readers have opted to pay for donation subscriptions ($5 a month or $50 a year), and some of my most spectacular supporters have even joined the founding member plan as “esteemed financiers” ($100 a year), each of whom receives in the mail a special gift related to philately or propaganda—or both.

 About the author

-With engaging flair and a bit of panache, Canadian writer Jesse Robitaille has a knack for making complex subjects fun, clear and digestible.
+With engaging flair and a bit of panache, Canadian writer Jesse Robitaille has a knack for making complex subjects fun, clear and deliciously digestible.